allwell-dediribe/DecodeLabs-Internship/README.md

 ---

 # Conclusion

-This internship project demonstrates the complete data analysis process—from cleaning raw data and performing exploratory analysis to querying data with SQL and presenting insights through Microsoft Excel dashboards.
+This internship project demonstrates the complete data analysis process—from cleaning raw data and performing exploratory analysis to querying data with SQL and presenting insights.
 The project strengthened practical skills in data preparation, analysis, visualization, and business reporting while reinforcing the importance of data-driven decision-making.